waterbycounty

 What's happening with rivers in Fayette County right now?

-Fayette County's primary USGS streamgage on the FLINT RIVER is currently reading 40.4 cubic feet per second — 19% of the long-term mean of 213.66 cfs.
+Fayette County's primary USGS streamgage on the FLINT RIVER has a pipeline snapshot of 40.4 cubic feet per second — 19% of the long-term mean of 213.66 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Fayette County water compare to the Georgia average?